-How to survive as a freelance copywriter – lessons learned in 2019.
+How to survive as a freelance copywriter – lessons learnt the hard way.

 The world has changed.
 And I’ve had to change with it.
 Some of it’s been fun; some of it’s been a right royal pain in the cobnuts.

 I’ve been a freelance copywriter on and off for roughly 19 years.
 This latest stint (since March 2017) has been the steepest, but most rewarding, learning and unlearning curve.

 When I last freelanced in 2002, things were different.
 There was no Twitter.
 LinkedIn was still in nappies.
 Creatives trudged the streets carrying actual three-dimensional portfolios.
 There were only a handful of freelance creative recruitment specialists.
 Freelancing was a last resort career option for most, a way of earning a few shekels between real jobs.

 Now everyone’s a freelance copywriter, even nextdoor’s cat.

 There are hundreds of freelance forums, creative job sites, writers’ collectives, content mills and the like.